Orientation for new Spring 2016 students was Friday, Jan. 15.

 Spring Orientation is a day long experience specifically designed for transfer and first-time freshman students who will start at the University in the spring semester.
 During Orientation, you will gain valuable information to assist in your transition to the University of Nevada, Reno.
 There are programs on academic expectations, campus recreation & wellness, and activities & involvement.
 Parents and guests are welcome to attend this program for an additional fee.
-Please visit our sign-up page for more information on making your orientation reservation.
+If you missed this program, the item will be removed from your "to do" list in February.

 During Spring Orientation you will have group meetings with a representative from the college of your major.
 However, Spring Orientation does not include individual academic advising or course registration time.
 Please contact your advisor to schedule an appointment for academic planning prior to orientation.
 If you would like information about how to contact your advisor, please go to the Academic Central page.